malaupa/composite-apt-repo-action/README.md

 # composite-apt-repo-action
 Action to download released debian packages from other github repositories and provide them in a apt repo through github pages.
-Other github repositories and repository which uses this action should be owned by the same user or organization.

 ## Inputs
 ### `github_token`